-U.S Shifts on Mental Health: July 3, 1946
+U.S. shifts on mental health: July 3, 1946

 With the signing of landmark legislation, President Harry S. Truman officially moves America in a new direction when it comes to the mental health of its citizens.
-The National Mental Health Act commits the country to serious, federally-funded research of mental illness, something that had not been a priority of state and local institutions that housed “insane” patients.
+The National Mental Health Act commits the country to serious, federally-funded research of mental illness, something that had not been a priority of the state and local institutions that housed “insane” patients.

-Almost a century earlier, Congress had attempted to address mental health issues, passing the _Bill for the Benefit of the Indigent Insane,_which would have provided funding to build hospitals for poor people who were mentally ill.
+Almost a century earlier, Congress had attempted to address mental health issues, passing the Bill for the Benefit of the Indigent Insane, which would have provided funding to build hospitals for poor people who were mentally ill.
 But President Franklin Pierce had vetoed it, contending that it was not the business of the federal government.

 So, for almost 100 years, the matter was left up to the states, where the focus was on separating people with mental illnesses from the general public.
 But changes in the patient population that began in the later 19th century made it more difficult for state hospitals to handle even that role—more and more people were hospitalized for years instead of months, particularly when elderly people showing signs of senility were sent in growing numbers to mental hospitals.
 With so many old patients with chronic health conditions, emphasis shifted even more from therapy to custodial care.
 With financial support drained by the Depression and then World War II, conditions in these institutions deteriorated.